janechu/design-to-code/packages/design-to-code-react/src/form/custom-controls/control.css.md

 ## Data import

-The CSS data will be imported from `@microsoft/design-to-code`, for more information on the exported data format for this, refer to [the documentation](../../../../design-to-code/src/data-utilities/mapping.mdn-data.md).
+The CSS data will be imported from `design-to-code`, for more information on the exported data format for this, refer to [the documentation](../../../../design-to-code/src/data-utilities/mapping.mdn-data.md).

 ## Wireframe